Irvine, California: Local government

-Irvine is a charter city, operating under a Council/Manager form of government.
+Irvine is a charter city, operating under a council–manager form of government.

 City Council

-The City Council consists of the Mayor and four City Council members.
+The City Council consists of the mayor and six City Council members.
 The Mayor serves a two-year term and Council members serve four-year terms.
 The city has a two-term limit for elected officials.
 Elections are held every two years, on even-numbered years.
-During each election, two Council members and the Mayor's seat is up for consideration.
+Before 2024, two Council members and the Mayor's seat were up for consideration in each election.
 The City Council appoints the City Manager, who functions as the chief administrator of the city.
 The City Council sets the policies for the city, and the City Manager is responsible for implementing the policies.
 The City Council appoints volunteers that serve on various advisory boards, commissions and committees.

+In October 2023, the Irvine City Council voted to propose an amendment to the city charter to elect council members by district and expand the council to seven members.
+The Council also adopted a district map to take effect if Irvine voters approved the charter amendment.
+After voters approved the charter amendment in the March 2024 Primary Election, Irvine will elect its first Council members by district in Irvine's 2024 municipal elections.
+Council districts 2, 3 and 4 will elect Council members in presidential election years and Council districts 1, 5 and 6 will elect Council members in midterm election years.
+In 2024, Council District 1 will also elect a Council member to serve a shortened two-year term until its first regular election in 2026.
+Irvine's mayor will continue to be elected citywide.
+The mayor is Larry Agran.

 According to the city's Comprehensive Annual Financial Report for FY2014–2015, as of June 30, 2015, the city has net assets of $2.59 billion.
 FY2014–15 revenues totaled $395.2 million, with property tax accounting for $50.7 million and sales tax accounting for $58.8 million.
 As of June 30, 2015, the city's governmental funds reported combined ending fund balances of $960.9 million.

 City departments

 The city of Irvine is served by eight departments.
-These departments are responsible for managing and performing all of the business of the City Hall and its services:
+These departments are responsible for managing and performing all of the business of the City Hall and its services.